Qlik-PE/replicate-k8s/README.md

 ## Qlik Replicate and Docker

 Qlik fully supports the deployment of Qlik Replicate in a Docker image.
-However, Qlik does not maintain a publicly accessible repository where you can download an image.
+However, Qlik does not currently maintain a publicly accessible repository where you can download an image.
 You will need to provide your own.

 > Note: while Docker is fully supported by Qlik and Qlik Replicate can be deployed in